Core Web Vitals have been an important ranking factor since June, 2021. LCP is one of the web vitals for every web page.

 Images should be less than 100 kb.
 So, compressing the images can bring them to optimal size, but remember to maintain the same image quality.

-In cases, the images, thumbnail create issue like properly size images.
+In some cases, the images, thumbnail create issue like properly size images.
 So, it’s mandate for the developer to compress, resize the images as per the dimension before uploading them to the website.

 Serve Images in New Generation Formats:

 You would have countered the issue serve images in next-gen formats in page speed insights.
-Most website have images of png or jpg format, but Google consider webp and avif ad the new generation image formats.
+Most website have images of PNG or JPG format, but Google consider WebP and AVIF ad the new generation image formats.

-These new generation formats are smaller in size compared to jpg and png.
+These new generation formats are smaller in size compared to JPG and PNG.
 So, when web pages use new generation images, LCP improves.